-6. Parents or Guardians as Research Subjects
+Parents/Guardians as Research Subjects

-At times research that primarily targets children may also include adults.
-For example, a mother, father, or other guardian of the minor subject may be approached.
-Consent should be obtained and documented adequately from any individual who is the focus of the research activities.
+- 1. At times, research that primarily targets children may also include adults.
+For example, a parent/guardian of the minor may be approached. - 2.
+Consent should be obtained and documented adequately from any individual who is the focus of the research activities. - 3.
 A parental permission signature is not adequate to demonstrate consent by a parent for their own participation in a research study.

-IRB approved consent form signature sections should be adequately formatted to demonstrate the parent's consent as a research subject, in addition to their permission as legal guardian for a minor subject.
+4. IRB approved consent form signature sections should be adequately formatted to demonstrate the parent/guardian's consent as a research subject, in addition to their permission as legal guardian for a minor subject.